 How To Beat The Banks With Your Checking Account

 For your checking account, treat it like an email inbox.
 You can use it for depositing money, but filter it out to other places as quickly as you can.
-Only keep enough money in their to pay your bills.
+Only keep enough money in there to pay your bills.
 Sure you can leave a little in there for debit card use, but you don’t want to use your debit card all the time either.
 Make sure you find a checking account that has no fees and no minimums.
 You don’t want to be charged $20.00 because you are below the minimum required amount for the account.
 Your local bank or credit union is a good place to look for these accounts.
 Regardless of where you have it, make sure you are quickly filtering money out of it into other places.

 How To Beat The Banks With Your Savings Account